mayan-edms/Mayan-EDMS/docs/topics/app_creation.rst

 - handlers.py

-  Contains the signal handlers, functions that will process a given signal emited from this or other apps.
+  Contains the signal handlers, functions that will process a given signal emitted from this or other apps.
 Connect the handler functions to the corresponding signal in the ready() method of the MayanAppConfig subclass in apps.py